Residential Real Estate

 The NJ unemployment remained at 3.5%, maintaining consumer confidence in NJ as well.
 In effect, NJ is rising with the national tide of nearly full employment.

 The level of jobs created has been at consistently higher levels than in the past several years (a silver lining as these additions to our job market will be able to afford to buy houses eventually).

 It also should be noted that these jobs are mostly in the northern half of the state.

 It is important to look at the unemployment numbers by county as well.
 In both Hunterdon and Somerset counties, these numbers are well below the state figure (more like 2.5%).

 Rental Market Trends:

 The drop in New Jersey’s homeownership contributes to rental demand.
-A 12+ year trend shows a decrease from 71% to 62%.
-This 8% decrease compared to an 8% national decrease contributes to the slower recovery of home prices in the state.
-One or two-person households with no children stands at 65%, reflected in our school population.
+A 12+ year trend shows a decrease from 71% to 66%.
+This 7% decrease compared to an 8% national decrease contributes to the slower recovery of home prices in the state and adds over 20,000+ additional renters in our state.
+However, the 71% level resulted from the loose lending standards of the early 2000s and is actually at a good level.
+Households with no children stand at 65%, reflecting the decline in our school population.

 New Jersey Foreclosures:

-New Jersey continues to face high foreclosure rate filings.
-Other states have begun to, or already have recovered.
-In tight real estate market, these foreclosures sell at a small discount.
+New Jersey continues to face falling foreclosure rate filings at about 2.0%.
+Other states have begun to or have already recovered.
+In a tight real estate market, these foreclosures sell at a small discount.

-Note: Figures vary by local market, especially those walloped by Hurricane Sandy three years ago and rural and urban areas.
-We still rank #1 in the country at 3.8%, followed by NY, LA, MS, ME, FL, MD, PA, MD, RI and DE.
-The national baseline number sits at ~ 1.7%.
+Note: Figures vary by the local market, especially those walloped by Hurricane Sandy three years ago and rural and urban areas.
+We rank #4 in the country with 2.0%, led by NY with 2.6%, MI with 2.4%, LA with 2.4% (mostly hurricane-related).
+The national baseline number sits at a little under 1.3%.